Man linked to hospital disturbance charged

-A man shot at by Saint Francis Hospital security guards earlier this month after he tried to strike them with his vehicle made an initial appearance in federal court Wednesday.
+A man who was shot at by Saint Francis Hospital security guards earlier this month after he reportedly tried to strike them with his vehicle made an initial appearance in federal court Wednesday.

 Leeroy Wendell McQueary II, 39, faces two counts of assault with a dangerous weapon with intent to do bodily harm in Indian Country.

-A judge ordered McQueary, who appeared by video link from jail, held in custody pending a detention and preliminary hearing, scheduled for Friday.
+A judge ordered McQueary, who appeared by video link from jail, held in custody pending a detention and preliminary hearing Friday.

 McQueary was identified in a photo lineup by security guards after they said he tried to strike them with his vehicle on Nov.
 4.